mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2020/2020-02-20-Updating-Git-Project-Structure.md

  rewrite README.md (87%)
 ```

-Then the final step is to go ahead and add the remaining `untracked files`.
-As
-these would be new files which are part of my new desired structure and I'll
-want those to be committed as well.
+The final step is to go ahead and add the remaining `untracked files`.
+As these would be new files that are part of my new desired structure, I'll also want those to be committed.

 We can add all `untracked files` by:

 ```bash
 git add .